pivotal-cf/docs-pks/pod-security-admission.hbs.md

   </tr>
 </table>

-Customer-defined PSA policies do not change during TKGI cluster upgrade.
+Customer-defined PSA policies do not change during {{ vars.product_short }} cluster upgrade.

 The guide [Enforce Pod Security Standards with Namespace Labels](https://kubernetes.io/docs/tasks/configure-pod-container/enforce-standards-namespace-labels/) in the Kubernetes documentation explains how to set PSA polices for namespaces.
-For example, to enforce the recommended PSA levels for TKGI system namespaces as listed above, run:
+For example, to enforce the recommended PSA levels for {{ vars.product_short }} system namespaces as listed above, run:

   ```
   kubectl label ns kube-system pod-security.kubernetes.io/enforce=privileged